South Dakota National Guard

 The South Dakota National Guard is part of the South Dakota Department of Military & Veterans Affairs.
 It was created in 1862 as the State Militia.
 Its headquarters is located in Rapid City, South Dakota.

 It consists of the South Dakota Army National Guard and the South Dakota Air National Guard.

 The Guard in South Dakota was first activated 1862 by the territorial governor, and consisted of six companies of militia, composed of cavalry and infantry.
 In April 1898 the first infantry was federalized and deployed to the Philippines.

 South Dakota Army National Guard

 The South Dakota Army National Guard maintains and operates 24 armories, and in 22 different communities.
 Major components of the SD ARNG include field artillery, engineer, transportation, aviation, maintenance and medical units.

+During the War in Afghanistan (2001-2021), Operation Enduring Freedom, up until October 2008 the South Dakota Guard made the following deployments: